 - You cannot do or fail to do anything to our goods that might adversely affect our security interest

 - You will not move the goods out of New Zealand.

 - You acknowledge, agree and undertake (as the case may be) to:

-- Sign any documents and provide any information that we may reasonably need to register a financing statement or financing change statement on the Personal Properties Securities Register.
+- Sign any documents, provide any information and do all other acts that we may reasonably need to register a financing statement or financing change statement on the Personal Properties Securities Register.

 - Not register a change demand without our prior written consent (which we may give or withhold at our absolute discretion)

 You must give us at least 14 days prior written notice of any proposed change in your name or contact details.
 This includes any change in your place of incorporation, address, location, nature of business, ownership, phone number, or business practice.

 If we request you to, you agree to pay any costs we incur: